olivierbJAVA/OC-DA_JAVA-P7-Poseidon/README.md

 Endpoints are available for each entity :
 - Rating, BidList, CurvePoint, RuleName and Trade.

-You will find below an endpoints for *Rating* management :
+You will find below endpoints for *Rating* management :

 1.Read :
 - GET  <http://localhost:8080/rating/list> to list all Ratings